 View the Northwest Interagency Coordination Center’s interactive map to see if your campsite is near an active fire.

-How can I help prevent wildfires when I’m visiting Oregon?
+How can I help prevent wildfires when I’m traveling in Oregon?

-You can help by being a thoughtful visitor.
+You can help by being a thoughtful traveler.
 Here are a few quick tips:

 - Don’t use fireworks and dispose of cigarettes carefully.